SharonWang/smqpp/README.md

 	pip install smqpp
 or

-	download the file from github
-	tar zxvf smqpp
+	download the file from github using git clone tar zxvf smqpp
 	cd smqpp
 	pip install .